AndriiMykh/FlowerShop/README.md

 Step 2.
 Configure your application.properties for your database.(In my case it's Postgres)<br/>
 Step 3.
 Run your IDE with Java code.<br/>
 Step 4.
 Run your IDE with angular.<br/>
 Step 5.
-Open your favorite browser and test my application.<br/>
+Open your favorite browser, paste "http://localhost:4200/flowers" and test my application.<br/>